pnp/pnpjs/docs/contributing/debug-tests.md

 }
 ```

-## General Guidlines for Writing Tests
+## General Guidelines for Writing Tests

 - Tests should operate within the site defined in testSettings
 - Tests should be able to run multiple times on the same site, but do not need to cleanup after themselves